 - Before a meal (pre-prandial glucose): Between 80 and 130 mg/dL.

 - 2 hours after a meal (post-prandial glucose): Less than 180 mg/dL.

 Doing a blood sugar check with your meter

 - Wash your hands with soap and warm (not hot) water.

-- Prick the side of your finger with the lancet.
+- With your lancing device, poke the side of the tip of your finger.
 Squeeze gently until you get a drop of blood.
 Squeezing too hard can cause an inaccurate reading.

-- If you are unable to get enough blood, hold your hand at your side and gently shake it.
+- If you are unable to get enough blood, gently massage your finger from your hand downward.

 - Touch the tip of the test strip to the drop of blood.

 - Wait for your meter to show the result.
 Your reading will display in 3-5 seconds.